 USS/UTM provides multiple planned flight paths to the network and network leverages the network analytics, e.g. Movement Behaviour Analytics and/or QoS Sustainability Analytics, to determine the most suitable (in terms of the provided criteria, e.g. fastest, shortest) planned flight path among the provided candidates.

 NOTE 1: It is expected that the USS/UTM provides flight path information using a set of 4-point polygons (contains geographical coordinates describing a rectangular shape of a geographical area), height information (optional) and corresponding timestamps/time schedule for the flight, if available.
 For each of the latitude, longitude, height (if applicable) and time schedule (if applicable) value, the USS/UTM can provide either lowest/highest values (i.e. a range) or accuracy values.
+Instead of using 4-point polygons, USS can provide geocode information as the UAV flight path to the NEF, assuming the NEF/UAS NF is configured with same the geocode information as the USS.

 (2) To derive a flight path(s) for the requested starting and destination points for a UAV's flight: